Canine cognitive dysfunction (CCD), commonly known as canine dementia, or “old dog syndrome”, is a rather common progressive disease in aging dogs.

 Research has found several possible reasons that involve changes in the brain of an aging dog that may cause CCD.

-It has been found that in dogs with canine dementia, a protein (B-amyloid) is deposited in the white and gray matter of the brain.
+In dogs with canine dementia, a protein (B-amyloid) is deposited in the white and gray matter of the brain.
 The deposited protein forms plaques in the brain, causing some brain cells to die and the brain to shrink.

 In addition, there appears to be changes in various neurotransmitter chemicals, including serotonin, norepinephrine, and dopamine.